Moles

 Most moles are round or oval and measure less than 6 mm (about the size of a pencil eraser).
 However, some moles can be larger, especially those present at birth.

 The majority of moles are benign.
-Rarely moles may develop into melanoma, the most serious form of skin cancer.
-New and/or changing moles, and moles that develop symptoms such as itching or bleeding may be a sign of melanoma and should be examined by a healthcare professional.
+Rarely moles may develop into melanoma, which is the most serious form of skin cancer.
+New and/or changing moles, and moles that develop symptoms such as itching or bleeding, may be a sign of melanoma and should always be examined by a healthcare professional.
 When caught early, melanoma is highly treatable.

 Treatment of moles may include: